C0mposer/Spyro-1-Practice-Rom/wiki/14-nestor-skip-frame-data.md

 ```
 0 .1 1 0 2
 ```
-would be the charge is one frame early, the jump is one frame late, and the glide is 2 frames late.
+Would be the charge is one frame early, the jump is one frame late, and the glide is 2 frames late.

 ---